White (1996: 85) points out:

 Note: In this quick review I exclude the work of William O’Grady, who grants the existence of innate knowledge.

-What is surprising, as Gregg notes, is that Ellis seems to accept the validity of the linguist’s account of grammatical structure.
-The severe limitations of connectionist models are highlighted by Gregg, who goes to the trouble of examining the Ellis and Schmidt model (see Gregg, 2003: 58 – 66) in order to emphasise just how little the model has learned and how much is left unexplained.
+What is surprising, as Gregg notes, is that Ellis seems to accept the validity of the linguist’s account of grammatical structure – they judge the success of their model in terms of such structure.
+And the severe limitations of the models they construct – the connectionist models – are highlighted by Gregg, who goes to the trouble of examining the Ellis and Schmidt model (see Gregg, 2003: 58 – 66) in order to emphasise just how little the model has learned and how much is left unexplained.
+How can a model of this sort claim to represent natural human languages?
 The sheer implausibility of the enterprise strikes me as forcefully as it seems to strike Gregg.
 How can emergentists seriously propose that the complexity of language emerges from simple cognitive processes being exposed to frequently co-occurring items in the environment?
-I’m wandering into the area of explanations of language learning now, but the point is that emergentists (or at least “empiricist emergentists” like Nick Ellis, as Gregg refers to them, in order to exclude William O’Grady) do not give any clear or satisfactory description of what language knowledge consists of.
+How do children know what they know about language?
+How do we recognise poetic language?
+Is our knowledge of language well explained by emergentism and connectionist models?
+No, it is not.
+I’m wandering into the area of explanations of language learning now, but the point is that emergentists (or at least “empiricist emergentists” as Gregg refers to them) do not give any clear or satisfactory description of what language knowledge consists of.

 Components of Language Competence

 The model reflects the growing opinion that Chomskian competence is not a good description of what constitutes knowledge of a language.
 Slowly but not at all surely, a distinction is being made between knowledge and skills, so that language knowledge is seen to be interacting with the other non-linguistic factors.
 In particular, strategic competence (a non-linguistic general “ability” that enables an individual to use available resources by regulating online cognitive processes in accomplishing a communicative goal) is separated from language competence.
 But this hasn’t, alas, resulted in a clear picture of what constitutes the knowledge aquired in the SLA process.
-Bachman’s description of language competence measures language use, only indirectly indicating the kinds of knowledge and skills that are involved in developing IL systems,and it’s the differences between “formalists” and functionalists, with the added ingredient of emergentism weighing in on the functionalist side, that demands closer attention and evaluation.
+Bachman’s description of language competence measures language use, only indirectly indicating the kinds of knowledge and skills that are involved.
+The differences between “formalists” and functionalists, with the added ingredient of emergentism weighing in on the functionalist side, demands closer attention and evaluation.

 Teacher trainers need to be clear about their own particular view of language knowledge and of the skills needed to achieve communicative competence.
 What do they tell their trainees about the subject being taught, and how does their view of language influence their view of language learning and language teaching?
 They say very little about the matter and I think they should say more.

 Dellar, Walkley, and Selliven are exceptions to the general silence; all three of them talk a lot about their lexical view of the English language because they claim it leads to a completely different approach to ELT.
-Unfortunately, none of them gives a coherent account of Hoey’s views, or of anybody else’s.
-Dellar in particular makes a terrible mess of things by first misinterpreting the works of Lewis, Sinclair and Hoey and by then throwing his own baffling view of grammar into the muddled mix.
+Unfortunately, none of them gives a coherent account of Hoey’s views, or of anybody else’s, come to that.
+Dellar in particular makes a terrible mess of things by first misinterpreting the works of Lewis, Sinclair and Hoey, and by then throwing his own baffling view of grammar into the muddled mix.

 As for the rest of the teacher trainers I mention in my introductory post, and the TD SIGs, I haven’t seen anything published by any of them that indicates an interest in replacing a now discredited structuralist view of language with something fresher, and I haven’t seen any evidence that they pay attention to the matters discussed here as they go about their teacher training.